 Analysts had expected Microsoft to earn $32.2 billion in revenue and report earnings per share of $1.24.
 The company thus handily beat expectations.
 The company’s stock was flat in regular trading, and also flat in after-hours trading.
 Microsoft said it returned $7.9 billion to shareholders in the form of share repurchases and dividends during the quarter.

 “The world’s leading companies are choosing our cloud to build their digital capability,” Microsoft CEO Satya Nadella said in a statement.
 “We are accelerating our innovation across the entire tech stack to deliver new value for customers and investing in large and growing markets with expansive opportunity.”

-We largely attribute the consistent quarterly to Nadella’s plan to turn Microsoft into a cloud company.
+We largely attribute the consistent quarterly wins to Nadella’s plan to turn Microsoft into a cloud company.
 In 2017, Microsoft’s cloud annualized run rate passed $20 billion, ahead of schedule.
 That number has now effectively doubled.

 Operating group highlights

 Here are the highlights across Microsoft’s three operating groups:

 - Productivity and Business Processes: Up 13% to $11.1 billion.
 Office commercial revenue grew 13%, Office consumer and cloud revenue was up 5%, and Dynamics revenue increased 14%.
 LinkedIn revenue jumped a solid 25%.
 Office 365 consumer subscribers hit 35.6 million.